fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 ![Overview of PDF reader](img/lecteur_pdf_EN.png)

-The **PDF reader** integrated from Zotero 6 supports **EPUB** files and **webpage snapshots** since Zotero 7.
+The **PDF reader** built in Zotero from Zotero 6 supports **EPUB** files and **webpage snapshots** since Zotero 7.
 In particular, it offers the following features, in combination with a powerful note editor.

 * Open files in a built-in reader either within a tabbed interface in the main Zotero window, or in separate windows.
 * Clean up metadata for an item while viewing the associated file.